carsonmdd/InstaLog/README.md

 - Simple and clean user interface
 - Windows and macOS support

+## Notes
+- Pyinstaller was used to bundle the app into a single executable for end users
+- See InstaLog's executables, user guide, and settings file here: (https://drive.google.com/drive/folders/11lNMJhH1kuCFg-K_dro7AFz68LBna3g-?usp=sharing)

 ## Installation
 1. Clone the repo
 - Clone the "main" branch for macOS: